youngde811/Shakespearean-Insult-Generator/README.md

 ## Attributions ##

 The insult generator itself is based on the work of Kurt Blair's [Shakespearean Insult Generator](https://github.com/Kurt-Blair/Shakespearean-Insult-Generator).

+## Latest News ##

+- _07/13/2023_: Version 0.7.0 of the app has been released onto _TestApp.io_.
+This release offers several enhancements:
+  - Much nice splash screen.
+  - Very nice main page background image.
+  - Nicer color scheme overall.
+  - An AppBar button that opens your default browser and takes you directly to the GitHub project page.
+  - More efficient rendering.
+  - Better documentation.

+## Internal Testers ##

+The current app release may be found [here](https://portal.testapp.io/apps/install/eLDOGzZngbjgg).

 ## References ##